polyphene/docs.holium.org/docs/get-started/setting-up.md

 and deployed — you can check out the generated project from the tutorial [here](https://github.com/polyphene/getting-started).

 This tutorial is geared towards first-time users who want detailed instructions on how to go from scratch to a working Holium project.
-As we aim to get use to all facets of the Holium CLI we choose a simple use case.
+As we aim to get used to all facets of the Holium CLI we choose a simple use case.

-The tutorial data are sourced from [Kaggle](https://www.kaggle.com/).
-They represent numbers on avocado sales in the United States.
-The goal of our transformation pipeline is to create a data pipeline to get numbers of avocado type sales for on a given year.
+The tutorial data are sourced from [Kaggle](https://www.kaggle.com/neuromusic/avocado-prices).
+They represent figures on avocado sales in the United States.
+The goal of our transformation pipeline is to create a data pipeline to get numbers of avocado type sales for a given year.

 To be able to follow this tutorial you will first need to install Rust on your machine.
 Newcomers to the Rust toolchain may find [instructions](https://www.rust-lang.org/tools/install) for its